-Splattershmup was featured in the Blank Arcade at the Digital Games Research Association (DIGRA) 2016 conference in Germany, was one of five finalists for Best Learning Game at the Games + Learning + Socity eleventh annual conference and showcase (GLS11), and was featured at the Indie Arcade in 2016 at the Smithsonian American Museum of Art.
+Splattershmup was featured in the Blank Arcade at the Digital Games Research Association (DIGRA) 2015 Blank Arcade in Germany, was one of five finalists for Best Learning Game at the Games + Learning + Socity eleventh annual conference and showcase (GLS11), and was featured at the Indie Arcade in 2016 at the Smithsonian American Museum of Art.
 In addition, it was presented publicly at the Game Developer's Conference, Imagine RIT, and was chosen to represent the entire campus (in combination with live music, orchestra, and conductor) for the first-ever RIT West Coast Board of Trustees meeting.

 GDD, IGM, MAGIC Center, MAGIC Spell Studios and RIT Promotional Designs (2004-2018)